 All payments shall be made by credit transfer or credit card.

-When the service required is confirmed, except for late bookings (see below), the consumer shall make a deposit corresponding to 25% of the total price of the package.
+When the service required is confirmed, except for late bookings (see below), the consumer shall make a non-refundable deposit corresponding to 25% (subject to change based on domestic flights included and/or peak season travel dates) of the total price of the package.
 No reservations for any service or activity shall be processed by the agency, until the receipt of such deposit.
 Except for late bookings, any reservation is deemed cancelled if the consumer fails to pay the full price of such reservation within the time limits set for that purpose.

 Upon receipt of the deposit or full payment (in case of late bookings), Galangal will send the consumer the confirmation of the reservation, e.g. by e-mail, containing the details of the booking (“Travel Information”): itinerary, departure date, price of the package, the amount received by Galangal, the amount and timetable for payment of the balance and method of payment thereof.